kiwi0fruit/misc/src/socionics-jat/README.md

 ### 5. Revised Gulenko's names for types.
 1-16 numbers as names for types with mnemonics

 Both translations and names were revised.
-Lytov's translation of Gulenko's names are the main translation used.
+Lytov's translation of Gulenko's names is the main translation used now.

 | ID | JATS¹   | Mnemonic              | Revised Gulenko's |  literal Gulenko, MBTI², Keirsey², Gulenko-Lytov          |
 | --:| ------- | ---------------------- | ---------------- |:-------------------------------------------------------:|